KxSystems/arrowkdb/README.md

 An Arrow table is built from a defined schema and the table's data:

-- Currently Arrow supports over 35 datatypes including concrete, parameterised and nested datatypes
+- Currently Arrow supports over 35 datatypes including concrete, parameterized and nested datatypes
 - A field describes a column in the table and is composed of a datatype and a string field name
 - A schema is built up from a list of fields
 - The array data for each column in the table is then populated using a builder object specific to that field's datatype